AlbertoV5/python-blog/docs/blog.md

     converted/002.jpeg
     converted/006.jpeg

-Note that we are placing the results in a parent directory different to the one we use for globbing as we are searching recursively by default.
+Note that we are placing the results in a parent directory different to the one we use for searching as we are searching recursively by default.
 This is because we don&rsquo;t want to get our results as inputs the second time we run the script.

 ## Conclusion

 Generators in Python are one of the most useful tools for processing data.
-If we want to automate a few tasks without using bash scripts (for whatever reason), we can start with a globbing function that yields the file types we want in an unorganized directory.
+If we want to automate a few tasks without using bash scripts (for whatever reason), we can start with a glob pattern function that yields the file types we want in an unorganized directory.

-The benefit of using globbing is that we don&rsquo;t have to use Python to check that each file suffix matches a list of file formats so we can scale our process more easily.
+The benefit of using `glob` is that we don&rsquo;t have to use Python to check that each file suffix matches a list of file formats so we can scale our process more easily.

 For example, in the following code, we can replace the first comprehension with the second one.
 We also get to do it recursively with `rglob` or adding `**/` to the beginning of our pattern.
 The downside is matching unintended files if our pattern is not good enough for the job.